Here’s the deal. Your child does not exist in a vacuum.

-In fact, if your child is under the age of six, they are living in a what is basically a hypnotized state of mind, and are downloading everything from “authorities” in their life without question.
-In other words, the way you interact with your child deeply affects the way they act.
-The more emotional the interaction, the more impactful the experience.
+In fact, if your child is under the age of six, they are living in what is basically a hypnotized state of mind.
+In other words, they are downloading everything from “authorities” in their life without question.
+Consequently, the way you interact with your child deeply affects the way they act.
+Additionally, the more emotional the interaction, the more impactful the experience.

-As a matter of fact, the way you interact with them creates their template for life and for their beliefs about themself.
-They will form beliefs about who they are, and what they can accomplish; and they will establish a level of self confidence directly based on the interactions they have with the people they are closest to emotionally.
+As a matter of fact, the way you interact with them creates their template for life and their beliefs about themselves.
+As a result, they will form beliefs about who they are, and what they can accomplish from you.
+They will establish a level of self-confidence directly based on the interactions they have with the people they are closest to emotionally.

-Do you want a child who not only survives, but who thrives?
+Do you want a child who not only survives but who thrives?
 Then it’s time to take a look at yourself and the messages you may have been sending to your child unconsciously.
 Your child does not develop social and emotional difficulties “out of the blue.”
 They develop them IN RELATIONSHIP.

-There is something out there called “Attachment” or “Attachment based” therapy.
+There is something out there called “attachment” or “attachment-based” therapy.
 This therapy proceeds from the premise that children develop “problems” based on the way they are “attached” to their parents.
-The way a child is “attached” to their parents is based on the way parents respond to and meet their child’s needs for feeling safe, seen, soothed and secure.
+The way a child is “attached” to their parents is based on the way parents respond to and meet their child’s needs for feeling safe, seen, soothed, and secure.

 I do not mean that children cannot benefit from learning techniques for self-regulation from a therapist.
 They can, and the skills they learn will be useful for them.
 However, the real work of child therapy is done between parent and child, in the home, with the parent leading the way.
 When your child is “not acting right,” or seems to “have problems,” your job is to figure out what messages you might be sending them that are limiting their ability to manage their relationship with you or other aspects of their life with ease.

 Successful, happy children have parents who know themselves.
 If your child has some difficulty, know that 9.5 times out of 10, you are going to need to do some digging into your own psyche to figure out what your child is responding to, in you, that is causing them their trouble.
-It might be a hard pill to swallow, but it’s the truth of the brain science.
+It might be a hard pill to swallow, but it’s the truth of brain science.
 Let it guide your decision, for the sake of your child.